-A regulation room which offers children a nurturing environment for interventions outside the classroom.

-Classrooms with high quality technological aids such as smart TVs.

-Visual timetables.

-Access to specialist equipment recommended by professionals such as writing slopes, pencil grips, wriggle cushions.

-Areas of school with disabled access and a disabled toilet is available.
+- A regulation room which offers children a nurturing environment for interventions outside the classroom.
+Classrooms with high quality technological aids such as smart TVs. - Visual timetables. - Access to specialist equipment recommended by professionals such as writing slopes, pencil grips, wriggle cushions.
+Areas of school with disabled access and a disabled toilet are available.